Funcho: Video format

 The channel produces content based on trending topics and day-to-day occurrences.
 They also create skits, dramas, and comedies about current happenings.
 The skits they produce are often very topical and relatable.
 Their fans are labeled as "Bachie Gang".

 Controversies

-In 2018, Funcho made a video with moving train on Kiki challange.
-Following the video went viral, they were arrested and produced at Vasai Railway Court.
-The court sentenced them to clean railway station for three consecutive days.
+In 2018, Funcho made a video on a moving train for the Kiki challenge.
+After the video went viral, they were arrested and produced at the Vasai Railway Court.
+The court sentenced them to clean a railway station for three consecutive days.